Hahne and Company: Reorganization

-May contemplated running Hahne's as a more contemporary focused chain that would compete with Bloomingdales, but Kane left the brand after a management shakeup had changed the overall direction of the company.
-By 1988, May decided to retire the brand and convert most of the stores into new locations for its Lord & Taylor banner.
+Kane contemplated running Hahne's as a more contemporary focused chain but left after May had changed the overall direction of the company.
+Moreover, Hahne's had become unprofitable as it shifted its attention on suburban shopping malls.
+By 1989, May decided to retire the brand and convert some of the stores into new locations for its Lord & Taylor banner.
+The nine locations of Hahne's were closed at dates varying from April to June 1989.
+Six of these stores would end up becoming Lord & Taylor locations.
+These Lord & Taylor stores inaugurated between the fall of 1989 and the summer of 1990.